William J. Zloch

-William J. Zloch (born September 16, 1944 in Fort Lauderdale, Florida) is a senior United States district judge of the United States District Court for the Southern District of Florida, as well as a former American football quarterback and wide receiver for the University of Notre Dame.
+William J. Zloch (born September 16, 1944) is a senior United States district judge of the United States District Court for the Southern District of Florida, as well as a former American football quarterback and wide receiver for the University of Notre Dame.

 College football

 Following the departure of Heisman Trophy winner John Huarte in 1965, Notre Dame football coach Ara Parseghian was faced with a wide-open competition for the quarterback position.
 He opted to move senior Bill Zloch from wide receiver to quarterback for the 1965 season.
 Directing a team that was heavily run-oriented, Zloch finished the season completing 36 of 88 passes for 558 yards and three touchdowns.
 The team finished 7-2-1 and ranked 8th nationally.

 Education and career

 Zloch graduated from the University of Notre Dame with a Bachelor of Arts degree in 1966.
-After graduation, he spent three years in the United States Navy, achieving the rank of lieutenant, then returned to Notre Dame Law School, completing a Juris Doctor in 1974.
+After graduation, he spent three years in the United States Navy, achieving the rank of lieutenant and played football for the Pensacola Navy Goshawks with Roger Staubach.
+He then returned to Notre Dame Law School, completing a Juris Doctor in 1974.
 He returned to Fort Lauderdale, Florida where he practiced law from 1974 to 1985.